 - I have an accounting client that asks her form submitters to indicate what services, from a list of the four main ones she provides, they are interested in.
 Now, when she phones or emails them, she’s immediately got something to address.

-- My window coverings client asks her potential customers to indicate which part of Edmonton or the surrounding area they’re located in so that she can more efficiently plan her in-home consultations.
+- My window coverings client asks her potential customers to indicate which part of Edmonton or the surrounding area they’re in so that she can more efficiently plan her in-home consultations.

 - My machine shop client can receive CAD (computer-aided drafting) documents from clients prior to even talking to them, providing them immediately with details and scope of a potential project.

-As a rule, all submitted enquiry forms end up as an email, sent out by your website to one or more designated email addresses.
+All submitted enquiry forms end up as an email, sent out by your website to one or more designated email addresses.
 Later on you’ll learn more about how it’s important to understand that it’s the website that’s actually sending out the email(s).
 The subject line of these emails can be configured by me (e.g. “Contact form submitted on Acme Widgets’ website) and typically the body of the email simply contains the field names on the form (e.g. name, email address) and whatever the submitter has filled in.
 It is common for the receiving email account to be one that is regularly monitored and that the person responsible for monitoring it prudently responds to inbound emails or forwards them to the person responsible for responding.

 If one of the fields in the form records the sender’s email address, it is relatively easy for me to automatically send a boilerplate response email to the sender.
-The subject line can be whatever you want and included in the body of this email we might indicate what the sender had indicated on the submitted form.
+The subject line can be whatever you want and included in the body of this email we might show what the sender had indicated on the submitted form.
 (If nothing else, this may prove later on that they accidentally mistyped their phone number into the form!)

 - send the form data into a CRM (Customer Relationship Management) software program